The Loft at Mountain Pottery now available on AirBnB, book your getaway now!

 Join Dr. Tobias every 2nd Monday of the month at Mountain Pottery for a video and discussion of influential potters in history.
 See special events or the calendar for more information.

-Pottery Wheel demonstrations every Friday at 10am.
+Pottery demonstrations every Saturday at 10am.
 Free & open to the public.

 Do you have a question about Mountain Pottery's classes, workshops or special events?
 Do you want to rent space for your own art class?
 Are you interested in available or custom homeschool classes?
 Send us a message, and we'll get back to you soon!